 John Constable is also another British painter with a penchant for country landscapes.
 His favorite place to depict in his paintings was the Dedham Vale on the Suffolk-Essex border.
 Today, that area is colloquially called Constable Country.
 You can also see his work in the National Gallery.

 The romantic, often dreamy works of the Pre-Raphaelites like Dante Gabriel Rossetti and Holman Hunt often included literary and religious figures.
 Tate Britain has a great collection of Pre-Raphaelites including John Millais’ famous Ophelia.

 Leighton House Museum is the former home and studio of Pre-Raphaelite, Frederick Leighton.
-It’s just a short walk from the Macdonald and the Attlee in Kensington.
+It’s just a short walk from the Attlee in Kensington.
 The Leighton House Museum is one of the best smaller hidden-gem museums in London.

 Moore is a sculptor.
 Best known for his large abstract bronze figures, his work can be viewed at The Wallace Collection.
 This discreet museum is within walking distance of the Danebury.
 Also, you can also see Henry Moore’s art while you’re out and about in London.
 His bronze, Knife Edge Two Piece is beside the Palace of Westminster.
 Also, his stone sculpture, Three Standing Figures can be found in Battersea Park, which is close to the spacious Christchurch apartment, spread out over two floors.

 Though he was born in London, Petts is considered a Welsh artist, as most of his life was spent in Wales.
 He’s famous for this strikingly modern stain glass work and engraving.
 You can see a few examples of his work in the British Museum, which is known for its historic artifacts but is also a good place to see art in London.